Say goodbye to dry and tasteless pork! This Dijon Pork Tenderloin Marinade makes for ultra succulent and flavorful roast pork!

-- 3 tablespoons olive oil
+- 1 ½ tablespoons olive oil

-- 2 teaspoons orange zest
+- 1 teaspoon orange zest

-- 1 1/2 teaspoons salt
+- ¾ teaspoons salt

-- 1/2 cup orange juice
+- ¼ cup orange juice

-- 3 tablespoons white wine vinegar
+- 1 ½ tablespoons white wine vinegar

-- 2 teaspoons smooth dijon mustard
+- 1 teaspoon smooth Dijon mustard

-- 2 tablespoons honey or maple syrup
+- 1 tablespoon maple syrup

-- 1 teaspoon dried rosemary
+- ½ teaspoon dried rosemary

-- 1/2 teaspoon freshly cracked black pepper
+- ¼ teaspoon freshly cracked black pepper

-- 2, 1-1.25 lb pork tenderloin
+- 1-1.25 lb pork tenderloin

 - Combine the olive oil through black pepper in a large bowl or measuring cup and whisk well until combined.

-- Bake pork for 30-35 minutes, or until the inside has reached an internal temperature of 145 degrees in the thickest part.
+- Bake the pork for 30-35 minutes, or until the inside has reached an internal temperature of 145 degrees in the thickest part.

 - Leftovers will store covered in the fridge for 3-5 days.

-Nutritional breakdown is for roast with the marinade not drained from it.
-This nutrition breakdown is an estimate of the nutritional value of this recipe and cannot be taken as facts.
-The owners of Mae's Menu are not nutritionists or dieticians and therefore cannot be held accountable for this nutrition estimate.
+This nutrition breakdown is just an estimate of the nutritional value of this recipe and cannot be taken as facts.
+The owners of Mae's Menu are not nutritionists or dietitians and therefore cannot be held accountable for this nutrition estimate.
 Please contact your nutritionist or medical professional for a nutritional breakdown of this food.
 Furthermore, this food is not intended to prevent, diagnose, cure, or treat any disease.